raja-2002-hub/Mini-BookedAI-sdk/README.md

 ## Project Overview

-A hands-on mini project designed for new team members to learn LangGraph agent development while building a practical travel search application using the Duffel API.
+A hands-on mini project designed for new team members to learn LangGraph agent development while building a practical travel search application using the Duffel API :)

 ## Initial Concept Evolution